 Where are Mailchimp’s servers?

-Our servers are located in the United States.
+Mailchimp is headquartered in and has offices in the United States.
+Our servers are also located in the United States.
+This means data we process may be transferred to, stored, or processed in the United States.
 Mailchimp is committed to the protection of personal data around the world and ensures such protection through the use of standard contractual clauses and other safeguards as laid out in its Data Protection Agreement.
-Because Mailchimp’s Data Processing Agreement contains the necessary language in order to confirm an adequate level of protection, we can lawfully receive Brazilian data.